LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 layout: post
 ---

-I've spent my Saturday completely replacing the coreutils on my openSUSE Tumbleweed system.
+I've spent my Saturday completely replacing the coreutils on my openSUSE Tumbleweed Linux system.
 After just a few hours, I can say that I've successfully replaced GNU coreutils with [uutils](https://uutils.github.io/) and everything went surprisingly smoothly!

 Everything just worked after I installed uutils and deleted coreutils, and I mean it: NVidia drivers, audio, bluetooth, compiz, Steam and all programs I use worked out of the boxMost of this comes from uutils goal: full parity with the GNU coreutils.